friesentyler/Drivetime-Car-Store/CLCProjectOverview.md

 - We will try to use a traditional SCRUM work cycle.

-- We are going to meet on Wednessdays after class at 5:00 PM
+- We are going to meet on Wednesdays after class at 5:00 PM

 - During this meeting, we will essentially do spring planning for the next week (Sprint).